elect-app/elect-app.github.io/index.md

 ### To install the screen recorder (only mac os) - **[Click here !](recorder-darwin-x64-1.0.0.zip)**

-**NOTE: The developement of this app (voting app) is not complete, click the above link if you want to install a screen recorder app (for now it only works on mac os) !**
+**NOTE: The developement of this app (voting app) is not complete, click the above link if you want to install a screen recorder app (which is completely developed but for now it only works on mac os, windows version coming soon) !**